aryanA101a/aryanA101a/README.md

 ### About Me
 I love to work on low-level engineering and backend development, building high-performance systems from the ground up.
 Whether it's designing a compression tool, optimizing an API, or developing an emulator, I enjoy breaking down complex problems and pushing technical limits.
 Always up for a challenge.

-Right now I am working at Viscommerce as a Software Engineer
+Right now I am working at Viscommerce as a Software Engineer.

 ### Links
 - **LinkedIn:** [linkedin.com/in/aryanar0ra](https://www.linkedin.com/in/aryanar0ra/)